 Overall it was a very disappointing and humiliating defeat, given the man and material Shuja had.
 But this was the destiny of the outdated, outsmarted Indian army against a force which was part of the machinery conquering every known parts of the World.

-Photo Courtesy: Wikipedia and self development.
+Wikipedia under cc license and self development.

 Sumit Soren is the founder of Livelystories.
 Basically an Agricultural Engineer, Sumit has interest in varied topics.
 He regularly writes on tribal history, internet and science related topics.